 SharePoint 2013 provides an exciting opportunity for developers to build mobile apps that travel with users, are interactive and attractive, and are available whenever and wherever users want to work with them.
-You can combine Windows Phone 7 applications with on-premises SharePoint services and applications, or with remote SharePoint services and applications that run in the cloud (such as those that use SharePoint Online) to create powerful applications that extend the functionality beyond the traditional desktop or laptop, and into a truly portable and much more accessible environment.
+You can combine Windows Phone 8 and Windows Phone 7 applications with on-premises SharePoint services and applications, or with remote SharePoint services and applications that run in the cloud (such as those that use SharePoint Online) to create powerful applications that extend the functionality beyond the traditional desktop or laptop, and into a truly portable and much more accessible environment.

-The new mobility features offered by SharePoint 2013 are built on existing Microsoft tools and technologies, such as SharePoint, Windows Phone 7, Visual Studio, and Silverlight.
+The new mobility features offered by SharePoint 2013 are built on existing Microsoft tools and technologies, such as SharePoint, Windows Phone, Visual Studio, and Silverlight.
 Developers who are already familiar with those technologies and their related tools will be able to create SharePoint-powered mobile apps for Windows Phone without a steep learning curve.
-In this section, we explore some of the types of SharePoint-powered mobile apps you can build for Windows Phone 7 and the most common ways to customize those applications.
+In this section, we explore some of the types of SharePoint-powered mobile apps you can build for Windows Phone 8 and Windows Phone 7 and the most common ways to customize those applications.
 SharePoint 2013 provides a framework and tools for developers, including Visual Studio 2010 project templates, to create mobile solutions that interact with SharePoint data both in on-premises SharePoint installations and in the cloud, using SharePoint Online.
 Figure 1 shows how a simple list application could look on Windows Phone.

 In this section, we assume that you’re familiar with SharePoint, the .NET Framework, the Visual Studio development system, and Visual C#.
-It’s also good to have some experience with Windows Phone 7 application development using Silverlight, and it helps to be familiar with XAML, the StackPanel and Pivot controls for Windows Phone, and concepts such as tombstoning, Silverlight data binding, and so on.
-If you are new to Windows Phone 7 application development using Silverlight, we recommend that you check out the following resources.
+It's also good to have some experience with Windows Phone 8 or Windows Phone 7 application development using Silverlight, and it helps to be familiar with XAML, the StackPanel and Pivot controls for Windows Phone, and concepts such as tombstoning, Silverlight data binding, and so on.
+If you are new to Windows Phone application development using Silverlight, we recommend that you check out the following resources.